 Let’s start with perhaps the most controversial one.
 Many people think that you can’t freeze cooked rice, but you absolutely can!
 Simply cool it quickly by placing the container of rice in cold water, cover it and pop it into the freezer within an hour of cooking.
 Before eating, defrost the rice in the fridge and then reheat it until it’s piping hot before serving straightaway.
-Read more advice on safely freezing and reheating rice.

 If you’ve bought a box of eggs but aren’t going to use them all straightaway, you can freeze them by cracking them into a sealable container.
 If you’re likely to need just the yolks or just the whites for a particular dish – such as chocolate mousse – you can also freeze the two separately.

 There’s never any reason to pour leftover milk down the sink or have a piece of cheese going mouldy at the back of the fridge.
 Here’s how to freeze different dairy products:

 - Milk: freeze in plastic containers – small ones work best, as big ones take ages to defrost and take up a lot of space in the freezer.
 Remember to pour a bit out before putting the lid back on, as milk expands when it freezes!
 Ideally, freeze it as soon as possible after buying and put it in the fridge to thaw out when you need it.
 Give it a good shake before pouring, and use it within 24 hours.
 You can also freeze it in an ice cube container ready to pop straight into a steaming mug of tea!